Whether you’re craving a quick bite, dumplings or an all-you-can-eat feast, these tasty cheap eats won’t break the bank.

 Drums Cafe

 Fresh, flavourful Sri Lankan food is just a market trip away.
 You'll find Drums Cafe in Queen Victoria Market and it's perfect for a fast feed.
-Grab a loaded curry buffet plate with rice, meat, two veggie curries and pappadums to scoop it all up.
-The entrée serve comes in under a tenner.
-Don't forget some naan or roti.
+Grab a loaded street combo with rice, meat, two veggie curries and pappadums to scoop it all up.
+Select entrées come in under a tenner, so don't forget to add some pan rolls and samosa too.

 More lunch inspo